• Skip to primary navigation

 Envelope dimensions: 4.25″ (106 mm) x 5.5″ (141 mm) x .13″ (4 mm)

-Binding: Folded “fortune teller” and card, presented in an envelope with a colour sticker closure
+Binding: Folded “fortune teller” presented in a card folder and envelope with a colour sticker closure

 Edition: 225